holycrap872/til/python/python_virtualenv.md

 having them affect your "global" python libraries.
 This allows you to have different versions of the same library in different projects.

+> Note: virtual env basically creates a "library folder" that you can use to loadup an environment.
+You **do not** want to add source files to the "library folder"

 - `virtualenv $PROJECT_NAME`
     - Creates a new virtual environment directory